-I am a recovered mama of one.
+I am a mom of two beautiful girls–the loves of my life.
+I am also over five years in recovery from eating disorders.
 This is my journey from starving to letting myself become FULL –physically & emotionally.
 I hope we can remain in recovery (A.K.A FULL) together-join me ♥

 What is Living A FULL life exactly?
 Having anorexia, bulimia, or vacillating between the two, you are emptying yourself or trying to achieve an empty feeling through starvation or purging.
 Living A FULL life is a life where you aren’t starving anymore—starving for acceptance and love from others and yourself.
 It’s a life where you are feeding your mind and soul with good thoughts and foods.
 It’s a life without your eating disorder.
 With our eating disorders, we are empty of opportunity, growth, challenge, and possibility.
 Living A FULL life means filling up our lives again with immense potential, happiness, and achievement.